zhez6/Final_Project/README.md

 **Hypotheses:**
 1. The chance of player X to win the game is three times higher than that of other players
 2. For player X, selecting high magnificent scope can increase his chance to win most
-3. Player X is unlikely to survive more than 20 rounds in a game
+3. Player X is likely to survive after 10 rounds in a game

 **Simulation variables:**
 1. basic_acc: basic accuracy of the player X